Squwiddly/Chromadvisor/README.md

 #USING THE INTERFACE ?
 ```

-## 👩‍💻 Installation
+## 👩‍💻 Installation AVANT USAGE

 Create a new environment, you may also give the environment a different name.
+METTRE COPIER DEMANDER A CHATGPT

 ```
 conda create -n chromadvisor_pack python=3.10